Bahmni/bahmni-infra/README.md

 Once the S3 bucket and the DynamoDB table is created, set the values in the `config.s3.tfbackend` file inside terraform directory.

 ## Adding and updating policies in AWS
 `aws/policies` folder contains all custom policies applied to the AWS account.
-Below CLI assumes that your local aws profile is named `bahmni-india` - please change it accordingly or remove it if you have set `export AWS_PROFILE=your-profile`
+Below CLI assumes that your local aws profile is named `bahmni-india` - please change it accordingly or remove it if you have set `export AWS_PROFILE=your-profile`.

+>⚠️ Note: you will need to replace {YourAccountNumber} with your account number in CLI and in the policy documents.
+Remember to not check in your account number to public github repositories

+- `BahmniConsoleReadOnly.json` provies console read only access
+- `BahmniInfraAdminAssumeRolePolicy.json` Allows user to assume BahmniInfraAdminRoleForIAMUsers Role
+- `BahmniInfraAdmin.json` provides least priviledge access to provision Bahmni lite infra

 To create a fresh policy
 ```
-aws iam create-policy --policy-name BahmniInfraAdmin --policy-document file://aws/policies/infra_admin.json --profile bahmni-india
+aws iam create-policy --policy-name BahmniInfraAdmin --policy-document file://aws/policies/BahmniInfraAdmin.json --profile bahmni-india
 ```

 If you need to update an existing policy